Royal Signals trades: Information Services Engineer

-At the rank of Corporal Cyber Information Systems Engineers can be highlighted for potential supervisory roles.
-At the rank of Sergeant, Cyber Information Systems Engineers may apply for selection for Foreman of Signals or Foreman of Signals (Information Systems).
+At the rank of Corporal Information Services Engineers can be highlighted for potential supervisory roles.
+At the rank of Sergeant, Information Services Engineers may apply for selection for Foreman of Signals or Foreman of Signals (Information Systems).

 The Foreman of Signals (FofS) deals with the technical aspect of Squadron life, working with the Squadron technical workshops, dealing with 1st and 2nd line inspections and holding and maintaining the Squadron Master Works Register (MWR) and technical inventory.

 The Foreman of Signals (Information Systems) (FofS(IS)) deals with the information systems aspect of life within a squadron, arranging for information systems courses relevant to the Squadron assets, network management and the deployment and tracking of Squadron Information System equipment.

 Whilst both supervisory trade groups act independently, there is a need for the two to interact and exchange information on a regular basis.